‘Days Of Our Lives’ Spoilers: Kristen Reunites With Brady, A Shocking Guest Arrives At The Wedding

 Many fans believe that Vivian Alamain (Louise Sorel) will come busting into the wedding.
 She’ll likely hold a grudge against Lani for shooting and killing her son, Stefan DiMera (Brandon Barash) over two years ago, and she may chose Lani’s wedding day in order to get her revenge.

 Meanwhile, Chad DiMera (Billy Flynn) will be furious that Gabi Hernandez (Camila Banus) was found innocent of poisoning his wife, Abigail Deveraux (Kate Mansi).
-The couple will face off yet again as they spew insults back and forth about the situation while adding fuel to their hatred for one another.
+The pair will face off yet again as they spew insults back and forth about the situation while adding fuel to their hatred for one another.

 In addition, Rafe Hernandez (Galen Gering) will run into his former wife, Hope Brady (Kristian Alfonso).
 The couple will share a nice moment together.
 Hope was recently there for Rafe when he lost custody of his son, David.
 The pair share a great affection for one another, and their friendship continues to grow despite their divorce.